mukhergm/FGCount/README.md

 This folder contains all C/C(++)-programs to count functional groups from a molecule.

 bin/:
-This folder contains all executable files
+This folder is empty, but will contains executable files (*.exe) after running "make" command inside the src/ folder

 scripts/:
 This folder contains all scripts which call all the executable files from bin folder to count the functional groups of a molecule

 example/:
-This folder contains a few example input files (molecule.smi and test.pdb), and results of test run can be found at descriptors.txt file
+This folder contains an example input file (asp.smi), and a script.sh file

 config/:
 In this folder a script file, init.sh, resides.
 It is required to source the root of the cloned repository (e.g.; /home/<*user name*>/FGCount) and path to your conda installation eg, /home/<*user name*>/miniconda3